alexssh/figwidgets-monorepo/src/widgets/Checklist/ABOUT.md

 # Checklist

-Figma + FigJam Widget: Craft Checklists for Any Occasion Effortlessly.
+Figma + FigJam Widget to-do widget: Bring order to your design work.

 - Manual sorting of tasks and sections
-- Prioritize tasks using colored checkboxes
+- Prioritise tasks using coloured checkboxes
-- External and canvas navigation links support
+- External and canvas links support
-- Customizable appearance: show or hide descriptions, meta information, completed tasks, or backgrounds
+- Customisable appearance: show or hide descriptions, meta information, completed tasks, or backgrounds
-- Separate edit locking for task lists and checkboxes
+- Editing protection
 - Dark mode support

 ## What this widget is good for:

-- Todo Lists: Efficiently manage your tasks and stay organized with versatile and easy-to-use todo lists.
+- Todo Lists: Efficiently manage your tasks and stay organised with versatile and easy-to-use todo lists.
 - Checklists and Plans: Create comprehensive checklists and plans to ensure thorough preparation and execution of projects or events.
 - Progress and Project Trackers: Monitor the progress of tasks or projects, keeping your team aligned and informed throughout the process.